-Middle School Bring Your Own iPad FAQ
+Middle School Bring Your Own Device FAQ

 For more general information about TASIS technology use, please visit the Learning Technologies page.
 Additionally, all students are expected to follow our Technology Responsible Use Policy, which can be found in the Student Handbook.